Skip to content

 ColumnDescription

-SeverityColor-coded badge: Critical (red), High (orange), Medium (yellow), Low (green)
+SeverityColor-coded badge: Critical (red), High (orange), Medium (yellow), Low (green), Info (blue)

 TitleShort description of the vulnerability (clickable)

-TypeSAST, SBOM, CVE, GDPR, or OAuth
+TypeSAST, SBOM, CVE, GDPR, OAuth, Secrets, or Code Review

 FileSource file path where the issue was found